-- Cash accounts: Both Wealthfront and Betterment offer saving and spending accounts.
-With both companies, your savings account is FDIC insured up to $1 million and you can earn interest on your account.
-Wealthfront offers the ability to get paid two days early with direct deposit and makes it super easy to pay friends and family.
+- Cash accounts: Both Wealthfront and Betterment offer cash management accounts.
+With Betterment, your savings account is FDIC insured up to $1 million and you can earn interest on your account.
+With Wealthfront, your savingvs account is FDIC insured up to $2 million and offers the ability to get paid two days early with direct deposit and makes it super easy to pay friends and family.
 You can also set up bill pay and automatic savings.
 Both companies offer debit cards.

 How Are They Different?